Full course description

 Contact Information:

-An NABP e-Profile ID and NPI number must be provided to complete the certification process, if you need help credentialing please contact the OSU College of Pharmacy.
+An NABP e-Profile ID and NPI number must be provided to register.
+If you need help credentialing please contact the OSU College of Pharmacy.